 Tips and technical recommendations for DAC image users are available in the DAC Open Access Images ReadMe (PDF).
 It has important information about how to use these images effectively in regard to accurate color and other concerns.

-The section "DAC Open Access Images Policy" is version 1.0 of the policy, published and first applied December 12, 2012.
+Version 1.0 of this policy was published and first applied on December 12, 2012.
+This version 1.1 reflects updated language in notes 7 and 9 regarding the applied scope of Creative Commons licensing.
 On occasion this page's other text is updated, but any change to the policy will be noted here.
 “DAC Open Access Images” and “Open Access Images from the Davison Art Center, Wesleyan University” are synonyms, as are “DAC Open Access Image” and “Open Access Image from the Davison Art Center, Wesleyan University.”
 The policy and some language were based in part, with permission, on documents from the National Gallery of Art (U.S.), Yale University, and the Los Angeles County Museum of Art, three leaders in providing Open Access images from U.S. art museum collections.